ReactiveHTML/rimmel/README.md

 }
 ```
 When the above component is rendered on the page, the mixin will inject everything else into it, including the `onclick` and `onmouseover` event handlers,
-a statically defined `data-new-attribute` and a merge-in observable stream to set classes... dynamically!
+a statically defined `data-new-attribute` and a merge-in observable stream to set classes dynamically!
 Essentially, whenever the classes stream emits, it will be able to set/change/toggle class names in the component.
-More details in the upcoming RDOM (Reactive DOM) documentation.
+More details in the upcoming RDOM (Reactive DOM) specification.

+## Use with LLMs
+We created an experimental [RimmelGPT.js](https://chat.openai.com/g/g-L01pb60It-rimmelgpt-js), a custom ChatGPT-based coding assistant you can use to convert existing components, to create new ones, to help get started.
+(Please note it's still experimental, and some hallucinations can happen when building complex components.)

 ## Building and testing
 ```bash